thinkphp/Request.LatestGitHub/Docs/Request.LatestGitHub.md

 Class: Request.LatestGitHub (#Request.LatestGitHub)
 ===================================================

-Request.LatestGithub is a Plugin MooTools which allows you to display latest public repos or all the projects from any user GitHub as a widget expanding the class Request and using PHP, YQL and JSONP-X.
+Request.LatestGithub is a Plugin MooTools which allows you to display latest public repos or all the projects from any user GitHub as a widget by expanding the class Request.JSONP from MooTools More.

 ### Extends:

-Request
+Request.JSONP

 Request.LatestGitHub Method: constructor(#Request.LatestGitHub: constructor)
 ---------------------------------------------------------------------------

 ### Notes:

-- *Request.LatestGitHub* requires MooTools Core only - no MooTools More dependencies.
+- *Request.LatestGitHub* requires MooTools Core  Request.JSONP from MooTools More dependencies.
-- visit [http://thinkphp.ro/apps/js-hacks/Request.LatestGitHub/v1.0](http://thinkphp.ro/apps/js-hacks/Request.LatestGitHub/v1.0) for example usages.
+- visit [http://thinkphp.ro/apps/js-hacks/Request.LatestGitHub/](http://thinkphp.ro/apps/js-hacks/Request.LatestGitHub/v2.0) for example usages.

 ### Syntax: